 Lorne Mark Rosenborough

-Mr. Roseborough is currently the CEO of Sunvault Energy Inc. (OTCBB: SVLT) in Kelowna, B.C., which focuses on bringing cost effective energy generation and storage to the solar industry.
-He previously held the position as a Start-up Lead Executive for Dow Corning’s $1.2 billion Semiconductor plant in Clarksville, Tennessee.
-Mr. Roseborough was a director of EPOD Solar Inc. from October 2007 to January 2010.
-He also held management positions with EPOD Solar from 2003 and was promoted to vice-president and held that position from June 2008 until July 2009.
-From 1992 to 2003, Mr. Roseborough worked at Belkorp Industries, Inc. where he was vice-president of Manufacturing having direct responsibility for the operations of three pulp and paper mills and one small oil refinery.
-These operations had approximately 350 employees and $300 million in revenues.
-From November 1999 to 2003, he also held the position as President and CEO of Bluewater Fiber in Port Huron, Michigan (on behalf of owners Merrill Lynch and Cerberus Capital Partners) which was a large recycle pulp mill.
+Mr. Roseborough is currently the Chairman of Veritas Pharma Inc. (CSE:VRT).
+Prior to Veritas, Mr. Roseborough acted as the Lead Executive for the Start-up of the Dow Corning’s $1.2 billion semi-conductor plant in Clarksville, Tennessee.
+Prior to Dow, between 2007 and 2010, Mr. Roseborough was a director of EPOD Solar Inc. He also held numerous management positions over his tenure at EPOD ultimately acting as the President of EPOD in 2008.
+Additionally, from 1992 to 2003, at Belkorp Industries Inc. he acted as the Vice President of Manufacturing, having direct responsibility for the operations of three pulp and paper mills and the Mohawk Lubricants oil refinery.
+These operations had collectively over 350 employees and produced over $300 million in annual revenues.
+Between 1999 and 2003, Mr. Roseborough also held the position of President and CEO of Bluewater Fiber in Port Huron, Michigan (on behalf of owners Merrill Lynch and Cerberus Capital Partners), which was a large scale recycle pulp mill.